OAS Satisfaction Survey

 - Why did we conduct the CLA?

 NIU participates in an initiative called the Voluntary System of Accountability, a initiative designed to increase transparency for public 4-year institutions.
 Participating universities share information about their university and students in a web template titled The College Portrait.

-With each annual administration of CLA, a minimum of 100 freshmen students and 100 seniors is sampled.
-Freshmen are sampled from sections of UNIV 101, while seniors are sampled from upper-division courses such as capstone courses.
+With each annual administration of CLA, a minimum of 100 freshmen students and 100 seniors were sampled.
+Freshmen were sampled from sections of UNIV 101, while seniors were sampled from upper-division courses such as capstone courses.

-The testing window for Spring 2013 is January 28th through February 28th.
-In order to accomodate every student, test sessions will be available mornings and afternoons on most weekdays.
-A select number of evening and Saturday sessions will also be available.
-Most will take place in one of the ITS computer labs.
-Students are allowed up to 90min to complete CLA (allotted time varies depend on task assigned).
-Thus, you will never half to forfeit class time for your students to take the CLA.
+The testing window for Spring 2013 was January 28th through February 28th.
+In order to accomodate every student, test sessions were made available mornings and afternoons on most weekdays.
+A select number of evening and Saturday sessions were also made available.
+Most took place in one of the ITS computer labs.
+Students were allowed up to 90min to complete CLA (allotted time varies depend on task assigned).
+Thus, faculty never had to forfeit class time for their students to take the CLA.

-- How do my students sign up to take CLA?
+- How did my students sign up to take CLA?

-Students will need to select from a list of scheduled times to take the CLA outside of class time.
-Some instructors may wish to arrange a time for their section to take CLA as a group.
-This is acceptable, assuming a mutually-agreeable time is available.
-Faculty members should notify the VSA Coordinatorin advance to reserve a computer lab.
+Students selected from a list of scheduled times to take the CLA outside of class time.
+Some instructors arranged a time for their section to take CLA as a group.

 - Can I see an example of the tasks students encounter on CLA?